 Two red sectors were placed in the lantern room on April 10, 1894 to indicate turning points in the channel east of the lighthouse, and in 1897, the station’s coal house was remodeled to serve as an oil house.

 In 1917, the year the United States entered World War I, the light station was placed under the jurisdiction of the U.S. Army, who incorporated it into the Aberdeen Proving Ground.
-At this time, Keeper Stephen A. Cohee, who had maintained the beacon for twenty-four years, was removed, and the light was automated.
+Due to dangerous artillery fire in the proving ground, the last keeper was removed in 1918, when the light was changed from oil to acetylene gas and the fog signal was discontinued.
 The beacon was decommissioned in 1939, when the property was transferred to the War Department.
 The lens was removed from the lantern at this time, and the keeper’s house was subsequently torn down.
 An automatic acetylene light with a CO2 fog bell was placed atop a caisson foundation near the south end of Pooles Island in November 1927 to mark the channel on the east side of the island.

 The Army submitted a proposal to place the lighthouse on the National Register of Historic Places in 1994 and initiated plans to clean and stabilize the tower.
 Having been abandoned for nearly fifty years, the lighthouse was in poor condition before the massive restoration effort was finally launched by the Army in 1997.
 Nearly all of the stucco and paint had peeled off the tower’s exterior, which seemed to be crumbling in places.
 In addition, the lantern, gallery, roof, and balustrade were all badly in need of paint.
 The pedestal, which once supported the lens, had been removed from the lantern room and dumped nearby.
 While the lighthouse was in decent condition structurally, mortar joint cracks and fault lines needed to be repaired before they imperiled the tower’s integrity.